eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 </spoiler>

-A predicate modeling an event can then use the following predicate to state that the context span is contained into the provided span.
+A predicate modeling an event can then use the following predicate to state that the context span is contained in the provided span.

 <spoiler>